Meltasy/shopping-cart/README.md

 * Vite for fast development and building
 * React Router for client-side routing
 * CSS in JS for styling
-* Vitest and React Testing Library for rigorous testing
+* Jest DOM, Vitest and React Testing Library
 * FakeStore API for product data

 ## Local Installation